Adixxhighrise/highrise-sdk-adi/README.md

 ## Note

-This package is not an official Highrise package, it's self-made by iHsein (sphinix) and is still in beta.
+This package is not an official Highrise package, it's self-made by Aditya (Adixxhighrise) and is still in beta.